boldflight/BibleConverter/test_EPUB/output/1kings.md

 [50] Forgive all the rebellious acts of your sinful people and cause their captors to have mercy on them.
 [51] After all, they are your people and your special possession whom you brought out of Egypt, from the middle of the iron-smelting furnace.
 [52] “May you be attentive to your servant’s and your people Israel’s requests for help and may you respond to all their prayers to you.
-[53] After all, you picked them out of all the nations of the earth to be your special possession, just as you, O Sovereign Lord, announced through your servant Moses when you brought our ancestors out of Egypt.”
+[53] After all, you picked them out of all the nations of the earth to be your special possession, just as you, O Sovereign **Lord**, announced through your servant Moses when you brought our ancestors out of Egypt.”
-[54] When Solomon finished presenting all these prayers and requests to the Lord, he got up from before the altar of the Lord where he had kneeled and spread out his hands toward the sky.
+[54] When Solomon finished presenting all these prayers and requests to the **Lord**, he got up from before the altar of the **Lord** where he had kneeled and spread out his hands toward the sky.
 [55] When he stood up, he pronounced a blessing over the entire assembly of Israel, saying in a loud voice:
-[56] “The Lord is worthy of praise because he has made Israel his people secure just as he promised!
+[56] “The **Lord** is worthy of praise because he has made Israel his people secure just as he promised!
 Not one of all the faithful promises he made through his servant Moses is left unfulfilled!
-[57] May the Lord our God be with us, as he was with our ancestors.
+[57] May the **Lord** our God be with us, as he was with our ancestors.
 May he not abandon us or leave us.
 [58] May he make us submissive, so we can follow all his instructions and obey the commandments, rules, and regulations he commanded our ancestors.
-[59] May the Lord our God be constantly aware of these requests of mine I have presented to him, so that he might vindicate his servant and his people Israel as the need arises.
+[59] May the **Lord** our God be constantly aware of these requests of mine I have presented to him, so that he might vindicate his servant and his people Israel as the need arises.
-[60] Then all the nations of the earth will recognize that the Lord is the only genuine God.
+[60] Then all the nations of the earth will recognize that the **Lord** is the only genuine God.
-[61] May you demonstrate wholehearted devotion to the Lord our God by following his rules and obeying his commandments, as you are now doing.”
+[61] May you demonstrate wholehearted devotion to the **Lord** our God by following his rules and obeying his commandments, as you are now doing.”

 ### Solomon Dedicates the Temple

-[62] The king and all Israel with him were presenting sacrifices to the Lord.
+[62] The king and all Israel with him were presenting sacrifices to the **Lord**.
-[63] Solomon offered as peace offerings to the Lord 22,000 cattle and 120,000 sheep.
-Then the king and all the Israelites dedicated the Lord’s temple.
+[63] Solomon offered as peace offerings to the **Lord** 22,000 cattle and 120,000 sheep.
+Then the king and all the Israelites dedicated the **Lord**’s temple.
-[64] That day the king consecrated the middle of the courtyard that is in front of the Lord’s temple.
-He offered there burnt sacrifices, grain offerings, and the fat from the peace offerings, because the bronze altar that stood before the Lord was too small to hold all these offerings.
+[64] That day the king consecrated the middle of the courtyard that is in front of the **Lord**’s temple.
+He offered there burnt sacrifices, grain offerings, and the fat from the peace offerings, because the bronze altar that stood before the **Lord** was too small to hold all these offerings.
-[65] At that time Solomon and all Israel with him celebrated a festival before the Lord our God for two entire weeks.
+[65] At that time Solomon and all Israel with him celebrated a festival before the **Lord** our God for two entire weeks.
 This great assembly included people from all over the land, from Lebo Hamath in the north to the Stream of Egypt in the south.
 [66] On the fifteenth day after the festival started, he dismissed the people.
-They asked God to empower the king and then went to their homes, happy and content because of all the good the Lord had done for his servant David and his people Israel.
+They asked God to empower the king and then went to their homes, happy and content because of all the good the **Lord** had done for his servant David and his people Israel.

 ## Chapter 9

 ### The Lord Gives Solomon a Promise and a Warning

-[1] After Solomon finished building the Lord’s temple, the royal palace, and all the other construction projects he had planned, [2] the Lord appeared to Solomon a second time, in the same way he had appeared to him at Gibeon.
+[1] After Solomon finished building the **Lord**’s temple, the royal palace, and all the other construction projects he had planned, [2] the **Lord** appeared to Solomon a second time, in the same way he had appeared to him at Gibeon.
-[3] The Lord said to him, “I have answered your prayer and your request for help that you made to me.
+[3] The **Lord** said to him, “I have answered your prayer and your request for help that you made to me.
 I have consecrated this temple you built by making it my permanent home; I will be constantly present there.
 [4] You must serve me with integrity and sincerity, just as your father David did.
 Do everything I commanded and obey my rules and regulations.
 [5] Then I will allow your dynasty to rule over Israel permanently, just as I promised your father David, ‘You will not fail to have a successor on the throne of Israel.’
 [6] “But if you or your sons ever turn away from me, fail to obey the regulations and rules I instructed you to keep, and decide to serve and worship other gods, [7] then I will remove Israel from the land I have given them, I will abandon this temple I have consecrated with my presence, and Israel will be mocked and ridiculed among all the nations.
-[8] This temple will become a heap of ruins; everyone who passes by it will be shocked and will hiss out their scorn, saying, ‘Why did the Lord do this to this land and this temple?’
+[8] This temple will become a heap of ruins; everyone who passes by it will be shocked and will hiss out their scorn, saying, ‘Why did the **Lord** do this to this land and this temple?’
-[9] Others will then answer, ‘Because they abandoned the Lord their God, who led their ancestors out of Egypt.
+[9] Others will then answer, ‘Because they abandoned the **Lord** their God, who led their ancestors out of Egypt.
 They embraced other gods whom they worshiped and served.
-That is why the Lord has brought all this disaster down on them.’”
+That is why the **Lord** has brought all this disaster down on them.’”

 ### Foreign Affairs and Building Projects

-[10] After twenty years, during which Solomon built the Lord’s temple and the royal palace, [11] King Solomon gave King Hiram of Tyre twenty towns in the region of Galilee, because Hiram had supplied Solomon with cedars, evergreens, and all the gold he wanted.
+[10] After twenty years, during which Solomon built the **Lord**’s temple and the royal palace, [11] King Solomon gave King Hiram of Tyre twenty towns in the region of Galilee, because Hiram had supplied Solomon with cedars, evergreens, and all the gold he wanted.
 [12] When Hiram went out from Tyre to inspect the towns Solomon had given him, he was not pleased with them.
 [13] Hiram asked, “Why did you give me these towns, my friend?”
 He called that area the region of Cabul, a name which it has retained to this day.
 [14] Hiram had sent to the king 120 talents of gold.
-[15] Here are the details concerning the work crews King Solomon conscripted to build the Lord’s temple, his palace, the terrace, the wall of Jerusalem, and the cities of Hazor, Megiddo, and Gezer.
+[15] Here are the details concerning the work crews King Solomon conscripted to build the **Lord**’s temple, his palace, the terrace, the wall of Jerusalem, and the cities of Hazor, Megiddo, and Gezer.
 [16] (Pharaoh, king of Egypt, had attacked and captured Gezer.
 He burned it and killed the Canaanites who lived in the city.
 He gave it as a wedding present to his daughter, who had married Solomon.)
 [17] Solomon built up Gezer, lower Beth Horon,
 [18] Baalath, Tadmor in the wilderness,